contribsys/faktory/docs/protocol-specification.md

 Faktory Work Protocol
 ---------------------

-The Factory Work Protocol (FWP) allows a client interact with a Faktory work server.
+The Factory Work Protocol (FWP) allows a client to interact with a Faktory work server.
 It permits a client to authenticate to a Faktory server, submit units of work for later execution, and/or fetch units of work for processing and subsequently report their execution result.